hl7au/au-fhir-base/input/pagecontent/generalguidance.md

 * do not force conformance to localised concepts or prescribe usage in particular scenarios
 * are only constrained (e.g. cardinality) where the constraint is agreed as applicable nation-wide and across use cases to avoid limiting options for downstream use case decisions and business rules

-Therefore, when modelling AU Base resource profiles:
+When modelling AU Base resource profiles:
 * Open: profiles are defined as open (i.e. allowing additional elements and rules) which makes for a much for flexible template - it's open for use in wider contexts, but also means that the content of the resource is not closed, and applications have to decide how to handle content not described by the profile.
 * Extensions: extensions are only explicitly modelled in the profile to identify the nationally agreed extension to use for a particular concept.
 * Cardinality: cardinality is only constrained where there is national agreement that for all use cases in the Australian healthcare context the cardinality restriction needs to be applied (e.g. legislative requirements).